 Dismissed students may no longer matriculate at the university and are expected to work on academic deficiencies.
-To return to the university, students may petition the Committee on Academic Standing, providing a letter of intent and documentation of academic improvement.
+To return to the university, students may petition the Academic Appeals Committee, providing a letter of intent and documentation of academic improvement.
 The committee will consider appeals that document mitigating circumstances.